kwalczuk/Vitalll-Zoom-Keypad/README.md

 | 2 (Share Icon)  | Start/Stop Screen Sharing  | F14 |
 | 3 (End Icon)  | End Meeting  | F15 |
 | 4 (Camera Icon)  | Start/Stop Video  | F16 |

+# Setup Process for other Programs

+The keypad can be used without software with any program that allows for shortcut customization.
+To do this, find the shortcut customization meanu in your programs settings, and click the keys on the keypad to act as the new shortcuts.
+Use the zoom instructions for a rouch guide, or message me with any questions.